A Compendious Review of Majorization-Based Resource Theories: Quantum Information and Quantum Thermodynamics: Quantum Information

 which exemplifies quantum-quantum states.
 Although it remains a superposition-free state in the basis \(\{|c_1\rangle, |c_2\rangle\}\), it possesses nonclassical correlations in the form of quantum discord~\cite{Vedral-2001, Zurek-2002, 2010_PRL_VV_CorrWithRelEnt}.

 A comprehensive resource theory (RT) of quantum discord has not yet been established in the literature.
 However, we do know that incoherent operations cannot create discordant states like (\ref{Eq::QCState}) without depleting the local quantum coherences initially present in the subsystems~\cite{2016_PRL_Benjamin}.
 In other words, the superposition-free state under consideration maintains coherence in any orthogonal basis acquired through local unitary transformations.
-Therefore, the current definition of superposition in resource theory \cite{Theurer2017RTS} does not sufficiently encompass quantum coherence and quantum correlations as a subset.
+Therefore, the current definition of superposition in resource theory \cite{Theurer2017RTS} does not sufficiently encompass quantum correlations as a subset \footnote{One may consider the existence of a similar issue in RTC.
+In Eq.~\eqref{Eq::QCState}, if we assume that \(\langle a_1|a_2\rangle = 0\) and \(\langle b_1|b_2\rangle = s\), then the state \(\varrho\) becomes an incoherent state with right-discord (a classical-quantum state).
+However, to comprehensively investigate the relationship between coherence and discord, it becomes crucial to express the state in a local orthogonal basis as in Refs.~\cite{2015_PRA_CoherenceAndDiscord, 2016_PRA_CorrelatedCoherenceAndDiscordAndEnt, 2017_PRA_DiscordlikeCorrOfCoh, 2018_PhysicsReports_CorrelatedCoherenceAndGeoDiscord}, ensuring that \(\varrho\) consistently contains coherence.}.

 Ref.~\cite{pusuluk2022unified} introduced a unified framework called \textit{genuine} superposition (GS) to address these inconsistencies.
 The framework encompasses quantum superposition and quantum state indistinguishability, serving as the fundamental concept of nonclassicality from which quantum coherence and correlations can arise.
 The mathematical representation of quantum states in resource theory of genuine superposition can be summarized as follows: